mendix/docs/content/studio/page-editor-widgets-events-section.md

 The **Events** section is a section in the **Properties** tab that is common for different widgets in Mendix Studio, for example, for a static image, buttons, list view, and data view.

-In the **Events** section, you can set the **On Click Action** for widgets and specify what action will be performed when users click the widget.
+In the **Events** section, you can set the **On Click Action** for widgets and specify what action will be performed when end-users click the widget.
 For example, you can specify that when a user clicks a profile image, the page with the user's personal account will open.

 {{% image_container width="300" %}}![](attachments/page-editor-widgets-events-section/events-section.png)
 {{% /image_container %}}

 ## 2 On Click Actions {#on-click-action}

-You can find the description of possible on click actions below:
+You can find the description of possible on-click actions below:

 * [Nothing](#do-nothing)
 * [Page](#show-page)